plantnet/malpolon/examples/ecologists/sentinel-2a-rgbnir_bioclim/README.md

 <a name="readme-top"></a>

-# Sentinel-2A rasters example (training)
+# Sentinel-2A patches + Bioclim rasters example (training)

-This `torchgeo` based example performs multi-label (by default), multi-class or binary classification of species using a CNN model on Sentinel-2A raster data and geolocated plant observations.
+This `torchgeo` based example performs multi-label (by default), multi-class or binary classification of species using a CNN model on a combination of Sentinel-2A pre-extracted patches + Bioclim raster data and geolocated plant observations.

 Sentinel-2A satellite data is hosted and available on [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/dataset/sentinel-2-l2a) (MPC).\
-By default, a data sample is downloaded from MPC, consisting of 1 tile, 4 bands (RGB-IR).
+By default, the pre-extracted patches are taken from the pre-processed tiles from [Ecodatacube](https://stac.ecodatacube.eu/) of the year 2021, and consist of 4 bands (RGB-IR).

+Bioclim raster data is hosted and available on [CHELSA](https://chelsa-climate.org/bioclim/).
+By default this example uses bioclimatic variables 1 to 4.\

 ## Data